 Data on stroke incidence are based on the population-based study, but in LMIC, much of the data reflects hospital data or modeling estimates due to the lack of tools in stroke surveillance data collection .

-- The stroke epidemic is concentrated in a global stroke belt in the developing world, with substantial disparities in stroke disease burden among countries and regions .
+- The stroke epidemic is concentrated in a global stroke belt in the developing world, showcasing substantial disparities in stroke disease burden among countries and regions .

 - Although in high-income countries there has been a reduction in age-standardized mortality and morbidity from stroke, the total disease burden from a stroke on a global basis remains substantial, particularly in developing countries .

-- Trends in epidemiological risk factors, along with ageing and population growth in the future, are expected to increase the absolute burden of disease from stroke as part of the shift from infectious to non-communicable illnesses .
+- Trends in epidemiological risk factors, alongside aging and population growth in the future, are expected to increase the absolute burden of disease from stroke as part of the shift from infectious to non-communicable illnesses .

-- To reduce the disease burden from a stroke, the focus is now on risk factors, particularly hypertension, tobacco, and alcohol use
+- To reduce the disease burden from a stroke, the focus is now on risk factors, particularly hypertension, alcohol use and tobacco use

-- Investments in public health infrastructure for prevention and treatment are required.
+- Investments in public health infrastructure to ensure prevention and treatment are necessary.

-- Systematic epidemiological surveillance will help to prioritize and target public health efforts moving forward .
+- Systematic epidemiological surveillance could help prioritize and target public health efforts .

 - Feigin VL, Forouzanfar MH, Krishnamurthi R, Mensah GA et al., Global burden of diseases, injuries, and risk factors study 2010 (GBD 2010) and the GBD Stroke Experts Group.
 Global and regional burden of stroke during 1990-2010: findings from the Global Burden of Disease Study 2010.
 Lancet 2014; 383:245–254. doi: 10.1016/S0140-6736(13)61953-4.